raelovejoy/liberation-mass/README.md

 * **Contribute** → add modules, chants, guides, zines.
 * **Join/fork nodes** → create your own local variant.
 * **Share back** → publish learnings, art, zines, or rituals.

+For more guidance, see the [Hosting & Growth section in the FAQ](FAQ-General.md#6-hosting--growth).

 Liberation Mass belongs to everyone.
 Take what you need, leave what you can.